Custom LLM allows you to connect your conversations to your own LLM via an external endpoint. ElevenLabs also supports natively integrated LLMs

 You’ll learn how to:

-To integrate a custom OpenAI key, create a secret containing your OPENAI_API_KEY:
+To integrate a custom OpenAI key, update your agent settings in the ElevenLabs dashboard to point to your custom LLM server and create a secret containing your OPENAI_API_KEY:

-To bring a custom LLM server, set up a compatible server endpoint using OpenAI’s style, specifically targeting create_chat_completion.
+To bring a custom LLM server, set up a compatible server endpoint using OpenAI’s style.
+You can implement either the Chat Completions API (/v1/chat/completions) or the Responses API (/v1/responses).

 Run this code or your own server code.